Ervand Abrahamian: Khomeinism

 Abrahamian's 1993 book on Iran's first Supreme Leader, Ruhollah Khomeini and his ideology, is entitled Khomeinism.
 The book consisted of five essays.
 He argued that Khomeinism is "best understood as a populist movement, not a religious resurgence."
 He described Khomeini's movement as a form of Third World populism.
 Fred Halliday called it a "superb study of political ideology in general and of the ideological evolution of the founder of the Islamic Republic in particular."
 Baktiari had a mixed review.
 He noted that it is well written, but "far from well documented."
 However, he called it a "stimulating book that deserves wide readership."
 Fakhreddin Azimi described it as a "lucid and provocative book."

 Tortured Confessions

 Abrahamian's 1999 book Tortured Confessions: Prisons and Public Recantations in Modern Iran covers political repressions against opposition movements both before and after the Islamic Revolution, ending with the mass executions of 1988.
 It reviews interrogation tactics and prison facilities used in 20th century Iran.
 It was well received by critics.
 Mahdi praised it as a significant and timely book.

 A History of Modern Iran

 A History of Modern Iran, published in 2008, was widely praised.
 The book narrates state building of modern Iran.
 John Limbert called it a "scholarly, readable, and engaging study of the last century of Iranian history."
-Philip S. Khoury went as far as to describe it as "the most intelligent and perceptive history of modern Iran available in the English language."
+Philip S. Khoury described it as "the most intelligent and perceptive history of modern Iran available in the English language."